janbar/osmin/README.md

 ## About osmin on Unix desktop

 On startup, the application creates storage folders in the user's home directory: `osmin`.
 It contains user data, configuration files, downloaded maps or voices, and resources.
+The binary of the simulation tool is not installed in the system tree.
+It can be found in the build tree `simulator/osmin-simulator`.